Easy Keto Coconut Macaroons Recipe For The Holidays

 - ¼ cup Winter White Chocolate sugar-free syrup or any flavour of choice or 6-5 drops of liquid sugar substitute or 6 packets of sweetener.

 - Pre-heat oven to 350 degrees

-- In a mixing bowl add your unsweetened coconut, melted coconut oil, melted butter and warm water.
-Mix and let sit so the coconut soaks up the moisture about 5 minutes.
+- In a mixing bowl add your unsweetened coconut, melted coconut oil, melted butter, and warm water.
+Mix and let sit so the coconut soaks up the moisture for about 5 minutes.